leonardomenti/google_speech_to_text/README.md

             else:

-                # Exit recognition if any of the transcribed phrases could be
+                # Exit recogqnition if any of the transcribed phrases could be
                 # one of our keywords.
                 if re.search(r"\b(exit|quit)\b", transcript, re.I):
                     print("Exiting..")